9Quiescent/manet-sim/README.md

 -**Docker-ready:** Project runs in a sandboxed container to simulate distributed deployments.

 ## Prerequisite: Docker Installation
-To avoid OS-specific quirks and needing to manually install dependencies, ensure you have docker installed to on your machine.
+To quickly test logic without dealing with OS-specific quirks and needing to manually install dependencies, ensure you have docker installed to on your machine.
-This will let you run a sandboxed version of the program suited to your operating system (at the cost of the GUI), please install Docker for your platform:
+This will let you run a sandboxed version of the program suited to your operating system (note that this is at the cost of the GUI), please install Docker for your platform:

 - **[Docker Desktop for Mac](https://www.docker.com/products/docker-desktop/)**
 - **[Docker Desktop for Windows](https://www.docker.com/products/docker-desktop/)**